Azerbaijan–North Macedonia relations

 Bilateral relations exist between the Republic of Azerbaijan and the Republic of North Macedonia in the political, socio-economic, cultural and other spheres.

 Diplomatic relations

 The government of North Macedonia recognized the independence of Azerbaijan on June 25, 1995.

 Diplomatic relations between Azerbaijan and North Macedonia were established on June 28, 1995.

 Since 2011, Azerbaijan's Extraordinary Ambassador to North Macedonia has been Faig Bagirov.
 Since 2013, The Ambassador of North Macedonia to Azerbaijan has been Goran Taskovski.

 Legal framework: 5 documents have been signed between Azerbaijan and North Macedonia.

 High-level visits

 June 28–29, 2007 – Azerbaijani Foreign Minister Elmar Mammadyarov paid a working visit to North Macedonia to participate in the Security Forum of the NATO Euro-Atlantic Partnership Council.

-President of North Macedonia Gjorge Ivanov visited Azerbaijan in 2012, 2015, 2017.
+President of North Macedonia Gjorge Ivanov visited Azerbaijan in 2012, 2015, and 2017.

 Inter-parliamentary relations

 There is an Azerbaijani-Macedonian inter-parliamentary working group in the Milli Majlis (Parliament) of Azerbaijan.
 The head of the group is Asim Mollazade.